 Why are captured images poor in quality?

-- The images captured under the fluorescent light may show reflections of light. - A dark portion in captured images may appear as a noise. - The area on and around the built-in camera is dirty.
-Clean the area.
-See Care and Maintenance Information (page 125).
+- □ The images captured under the fluorescent light may show reflections of light. - □ A dark portion in captured images may appear as a noise.

 What should I do if captured images contain dropped frames and audio interruptions?